Re-examining Bogoliubov's theory of an interacting Bose gas: Introduction

 The rest of this article consists of two main parts.
-The first part is almost entirely devoted to gaining a deeper understanding of Bogoliubov's theory, and consists of Secs. \ref{Sec:StandardBogoliubov} through \ref{Sec:ExactDiagOneMode}.
+The first part is almost entirely devoted to assessing the accuracy of Bogoliubov's prescription, and consists of Secs. \ref{Sec:StandardBogoliubov} through \ref{Sec:ExactDiagOneMode}.
 In the second part of the paper, consisting mainly of Sec. \ref{Sec:DiagFullH}, we go beyond the conventional formulation of Bogoliubov's theory by trying to enforce the conservation of the number of bosons in the system, making sure we keep an accurate count of the number of bosons in the ${\bf k}=0$ state.
-As mentioned above, when this is done, the results of Bogoliubov's theory are changed both in quantitative and qualitative ways, and these changes are discussed in detail in Sec. \ref{Sec:Discussion}.
+As mentioned above, when this is done, the results of Bogoliubov's theory are changed both in quantitative and qualitative ways, and these changes are discussed in quite some detail in Sec. \ref{Sec:Discussion}.